w3c/wai-curricula/content/content-author/clarity.md

 Students should be able to:

-* utilize words that are easy to understand for the target audience(s)
+* utilize words that are easy to understand for the target audience
 * provide the extended form of:
   * abbreviations
   * acronyms